dayhaysoos/prismic-workshop-theme/README.md

 To clone the Prismic repo, run the following command:

-`npx prismic-cli theme --theme-url https://github.com/dayhaysoos/prismic-workshop-theme/archive/refs/tags/1.0.zip --conf prismic-config.js --folder ./ --force`
+`npx prismic-cli@4.1.1 theme --theme-url https://github.com/dayhaysoos/prismic-workshop-theme/archive/refs/tags/1.0.zip --conf prismic-config.js --folder ./ --force`

 You'll be prompted to give a unique name to your project, use your name in the prefix: `your-name-smashing-mag-workshop`